How to Fix HID Compliant Touch Screen Missing from Device Manager

 3. If updates are available, install them.

-1. Click the Windows icon, and then search for and open Windows Update.
+1. Click the Windows icon, search for, and open Windows Update.

 Windows Update in Windows 8